Corporation Members

 Kay Taylor

-Retired in 2019 from the post of Executive Principal of the Minerva Learning Trust – a group of primary and secondary schools in Bridport.
-She had previously been the Headteacher of the Sir John Colfox Academy in Bridport.
+Kay Taylor retired in 2019 as Executive Principal of the Minerva Learning Trust, a group of primary and secondary schools in Bridport.
+Prior to this, she served as Headteacher of The Sir John Colfox Academy, following a long career in education.

 Alison Lydon